 Because the media market them so that many people don’t know what they truly stand for — and hence what they’re voting for.

 As for the world’s Amanpours, their shock at the truth Marine Le Pen articulated is explained by elitism and/or lack of self-awareness.
 Intensely solipsistic, they behave as if they and their pseudo-elite bubble of co-ideologists determine the political spectrum.
-Thus, anything notably more conservative than they are, which is most everything, considered “far right.”
+Thus, anything notably more conservative than they are, which is most everything, is considered “far right.”

 Missed here, however, is that everyone is getting lost in a cloudy sea of relativism-born political terminology.
 What matters is not right and left, but right and wrong.
 France has a runoff election on Sunday.
 Its three viable choices are actually partially wrong, mostly wrong, and all wrong.
-And if the voters were wise, they’d choose not based on where the parties stand on the political spectrum, but where they stand relative to the unchanging, universal, and eternal: Truth.
+And if the voters were wise, they’d choose based not on where the parties stand on the political spectrum, but on where they stand relative to the unchanging, universal, and eternal: Truth.